amnapir/amnapir.github.io/content/_index.md

               * Published research papers in top conferences and journals, and presented work at reputable venues.
               * Enhanced technical skills in Git, R, Python, and Bayesian analysis.

+         - title: Intern
+          company: Zenseact AB
+          company_url: ''
+          company_logo: org-x
+          location: Sweden
+          date_start: '2021-09-01'
+          date_end: '2021-12-02'
+          description: |2-
+              * Participated in agile teams, learning best practices and identifying challenges in the requirements process.
+              * Gained hands-on experience with tools such as System Weaver, Confluence, Jira, and DOORs.
+              * Developed a template called "Requirements Strategy" based on my learning, which companies can use to improve requirements integration in agile processes and overcome related challenges.
+              * Published a paper on the requirements strategy and presented it at reputable venues.

         - title: Lecturer
           company: COMSATS University Islamabad, Pakistan
           company_url: ''